ixartz/SaaS-Boilerplate/README.md

 - 🗺️ Sitemap.xml and robots.txt with next-sitemap
 - ⌘ Database exploration with Drizzle Studio and CLI migration tool with Drizzle Kit
 - ⚙️ [Bundler Analyzer](https://www.npmjs.com/package/@next/bundle-analyzer)
-- 🖱️ One click deployment with Netlify (or manual deployment to any hosting services)
 - 🌈 Include a FREE minimalist theme
 - 💯 Maximize lighthouse score